survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 Using this setup, we can still benefit from the HMR during development.
 For a production build, we generate a separate CSS, though. *html-webpack-plugin* will pick it up automatically and inject it into our `index.html`.

+T> If you are using CSS Modules, remember to tweak `use` accordingly as discussed in the *Loading Styles* chapter.

 After running `npm run build`, you should see output similar to the following:

 ```bash